kacper-pietrzyk/profile-card/README.md

 ## Description

-Training task based on React and SASS.
+Training task based on React and SCSS (with BEM).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).